bmabsout/resume/resume.md

   : An application which allows the sharing of media to nearby individuals and estimates their location relative to the user.

 * Personal
-  : I have multiple personal projects under development (Free The Malloc, ReadablePlusPlus, physics engines and particle engines...).
+  :  Free The Malloc, ReadablePlusPlus, physics engines and particle engines etc ...

 -------

 ### Technical {#technical}

 * Programming     Languages
-  : Java, C/C++, F#, Python, Matlab, C#, Bash, SQL, Haskell, Glsl, Clojure
+  : Java, Haskell, C/C++, Matlab/Octave, Python, Bash, SQL, Glsl, Clojure, F#, C#

 * Markup Languages
   : HTML, CSS, Markdown, Latex